zsrtww/tww-gz/README.md

 CREDITS:
-Credits to everyone involved in the making of tww-gz, this includes CGF95, Glubbers_, and TakaRikka.
+Credits to everyone involved in the making of tww-gz, this includes PK_Slam, CGF95, Glubbers_, and TakaRikka.

 Taka deserves a special congratulations for the work done, providing us with the entire framework ported over from [Twilight Princess' Practice Rom](https://tpgz.io).
 Without Taka's help, this project would likely have never gotten off the ground.